-Coalton, West Virginia is located in Randolph County and was a company town that was operated by the West Virginia Coal and Coke Company along Roaring Creek.
-The town, however, was founded much earlier on May 8, 1895 2 as Womelsdorf, an Irish immigrant community,1 and named after O.C.
-Womelsdorf of Pottsville, Pennsylvania who founded the town.3 Womelsdorf had hoped that the completion of the Rolling Creek and Charleston Railroad from Coalton south to Charleston would spark the town’s development.4 The community, however, was reached by the Roaring Creek and Belington Railroad, extending northward.
+Coalton, West Virginia, located in Randolph County, was a company town operated by the West Virginia Coal and Coke Company.
+The town, however, was founded much earlier on May 8, 1895 2 as Womelsdorf, an Irish immigrant community,1 named after founder O.C.
+Womelsdorf of Pottsville, Pennsylvania.3 Womelsdorf had hoped that the completion of the Rolling Creek & Charleston Railroad from Coalton south to Charleston would spark the town’s development.4 The community, though, was reached by the Roaring Creek & Belington Railroad, extending northward.

 - Rutkowski, Ryan.
 “Sacred Places.”
 Catholic West Virginia.
 Charleston: Arcadia, 2010.
 32. Print.

 - Reger, David Bright, and West Virginia Geological and Economic Survey.
 “History.”
 Randolph County.
 Vol. 1.
 Morgantown: West Virginia University, 1931.
 26. Print.

 - Bosworth, A S. “Miscellaneous.”
 A History of Randolph County, West Virginia: from Its Earliest Exploration and Settlement to the Present Time.
 N.p.: Genealogical Publishing Company, 1916.
 262. Print.

 - “Corporations.”
 Acts of the Legislature of West Virginia.
 Charleston: Moses W. Donnally, 1895.
 17. Print.